artefactual/atom/plugins/arDrmcPlugin/frontend/README.rst

-DRMC-MA: Digital Repository for Museum Collections
+DRMC: Digital Repository for Museum Collections
 ==================================================

 The DRMC frontend is built with AngularJS.
 Interaction with AtoM is through a